-Expulsion is a denial of access to the Leon County Public School System.
+Expulsion is a denial of access to the traditional Leon County Public School System experience.
+Students would be placed in a alternate non-traditional setting or in home school.
 Serious and/or repeated misconduct may be cause for expulsion.
 Expulsion can be effected and rescinded only by the Leon County School Board.
 The length of the expulsion shall not exceed the end of the school year during which it was effected, plus one additional school year.
 The principal will suspend the student ten (10) school days, with a recommendation for expulsion, and notify the Superintendent and parents by letter.
 (Refer to the Student Code of Conduct for reasons for Expulsion.)